- Apply to UW

 The study of the movement of water through the Earth system, its impact on geologic processes and the affect of water quantity and quality on human activities.
 Geohydrologists investigate water on the Earth's surface such as in wetlands or streams.
 In addition, they deal with water in the subsurface.
 Groundwater quality, quantity and movement are all geohydrological concerns of immense societial importance.

-The quantitative study of the structure, composition, and dynamic changes of the Earth, based on the principles of physics.
-Geophysics is very broad in scope, embracing a variety of specialties including geology, hydrology, oceanography, magnetostratigraphy and seismology.
-Many of the investigative techniques developed by geophysicsts are used in the exploration for petroleum and mineral deposits.
+The quantitative study of the structure, composition and dynamic changes of the Earth, based on the principles of physics.
+Geophysics is very broad in both scope and scale, embracing a variety of specialties including geology, hydrology, petrophysics, environmental engineering, oceanography, and seismology from the deep earth to the near surface.
+The investigative surface and borehole techniques (seismology (controlled and natural source), electromagnetics, magnetics, gravity, nuclear magnetic resonance, grounding penetrating radar, electrical) are used in exploration and characterization projects by the petroleum and mineral industry, groundwater and aquifer professionals, environmental remediation experts and geotechnical/geohazard engineers.

-The study of the life of past geologic periods based on fossil remains and their relationships to existing plants, animals and environments in the pursuit of detailing the chronology of Earth's history.
+The study of the life of past geologic periods based on fossil remains, clues in the sedimentary record and relationships to existing plants, animals and environments, in the pursuit of detailing the chronology of major events and feedbacks in Earth's history.

 Petrology is the branch of geology dealing with the origin, occurrence, composition, structure, properties and history of rocks.
 The study of the absolute and relative abundances of chemical elements in the minerals, soils, ores, rocks, water and atmosphere of the Earth.